dengfeng520/RPLayoutAnchor/README.md

 <h2>Requirements</h2>

 **RPAnchor is a chained programming library that encapsulates the system's 'NSLayoutConstraint'.
-Used RPAnchor you can write clean code.**
+Used RPAnchor you can clean coding.**

 ![demo1](https://github.com/dengfeng520/RPLayoutAnchor/blob/master/demo1.png?raw=true)